abhishekjawali/eks-migrate-to-managed-node-group/readme.md

 5. Drain the unmanaged nodes and remove the unmanaged node groups.
 6. Scale-in the deployments to required capacity

 We will see the above steps in action.
+For the purpose of this demo, all resources are created in 'ap-south-1' region.
 ## Create EKS cluster with unmanaged node groups
 Let us create an EKS cluster running with unmanaged node groups.
 ```